microsoft/fast/packages/web-components/fast-foundation/docs/guide/styling-components.doc.md

 `@microsoft/fast-components` leverages `@microsoft/fast-element` to style components.
 For details on how to apply CSS, see [leveraging CSS](fast-element/leveraging-css.md).

 ## Design System
 In FAST, the *design system* is a collection of properties and values that inform the visual design language of the components.
-These properties are managed and provided through implementations of the *DesignSystemProvider*.
-See the [*DesignSystemProvider* documentation](fast-foundation/fast-design-system-provider.md) for more information.
+These properties are managed and provided through implementations of the [*DesignSystemProvider*](fast-foundation/fast-design-system-provider.md).

-For the purposes of this section, the *DesignSystemProvider* is a Custom Element that will create CSS Custom Properties that can be consumed by component stylesheets and provide mechanisms to synchronize, update, and consume those properties programmatically.
+For the purposes of this section, just know the *DesignSystemProvider* is a Custom Element that will create CSS Custom Properties that can be consumed by component stylesheets and provide mechanisms to synchronize, update, and consume those properties programmatically.

 ### Type Ramp
 The FAST type ramp is exposed by the `FASTDesignSystemProvider` as CSS Custom Properties.
-It centers the ramp around a _base_ font size and line-height, ascending and descending from the _base_.
+It organizes the ramp around a _base_ font size and line-height, ascending and descending from the _base_.
 The CSS Custom Properties that can be used are:

 | Level              | Font Size                       | Line Height                      |
 |--------------------|---------------------------------|----------------------------------|